Pakistan favourites to win Asia Cup: Zaheer

 “That is going to be the most important game of the tournament.
 Everybody likes to watch Pakistan-India games as they produce high-voltage action,” commented Zaheer, who would be going to Dubai to watch the big match.

-Zaheer’s advise for the Pakistan team was to target 300 plus totals in the event.“Any total below 300 is going to be tough to defend in batting-friendly conditions,” he said.
+Zaheer’s advice for the Pakistan team was to target 300 plus totals in the event.
+“Any total below 300 is going to be tough to defend in batting-friendly conditions,” he said.

 KARACHI: Zaheer Abbas on Wednesday declared Pakistan as title favourites for this month’s Asia Cup in the UAE.